 Assignment of Faculty

 5.12 The appropriate Vice President or designee will determine the class or service assignment for each faculty member consistent with the provisions of this section.
-The Division Chair/Director, in consultation with the faculty, and following guidelines from the Dean or Vice President, will develop the initial schedule for classes and teaching or service assignments.
+The Division Chair/Director, in consultation with the faculty, and following guidelines from the assigned administrator, will develop the initial schedule for classes and teaching or service assignments.

-5.12.1 The assignment of regular faculty, including the teaching schedules or service load levels, will be determined by the appropriate Dean (or Vice President where there is no Dean) following consultation with the Division Chair (or Director where there is no Chair) and the faculty in the subject or service area.
+5.12.1 The assignment of regular faculty, including the teaching schedules or service load levels, will be determined by the assigned administrator following consultation with the Division Chair (or assigned administrator where there is no Chair) and the faculty in the subject or service area.

-5.12.2 The assignment of temporary faculty members, including the teaching schedules or service load levels will be determined by the appropriate Dean (or Vice President where there is no Dean) following consultation with the Division Chair (or Director where there is no Chair).
+5.12.2 The assignment of temporary faculty members, including the teaching schedules or service load levels will be determined by the assigned administrator following consultation with the Division Chair (or assigned administrator where there is no Chair).

 5.12.2.1 Temporary faculty may be assigned to teach credit classes or to provide other service to the college and must meet the relevant state minimum academic and District qualifications or the equivalent.